 - Provides bedding?

 - Do you ensure that dry cattle and lactating cattle housing provides adequate stocking densities?
-(Free Stall: less than 1.2 mature cows per usable stall.
+(Free-stall: does not exceed 1.2 mature cows per usable stall.
 Bedded-pack pens: provide 11 m2 (120 ft2) per mature Holstein cow.)

 - Do your animal husbandry, manure and waste management systems ensure the cleanliness of lactating cattle’s udders, legs and flanks?